Polomolok: History

-The name Polomolok was derived from the Blaan term flomlok, which means hunting ground.
-In the early years, the place where the Poblacion is presently situated was known for its abundance of wild life.
-There were no roads and the lowlanders befriended the Blaan highlanders and utilized them as guides.
-Aside from a rich hunting ground, Polomolok had so many creeks with free flowing water coming from the hillsides.
-Those cold and clear flowing water encouraged foreigners to settle in this place.
-One of them was a Japanese trader Zenjiro Takahashi and his Blaan wife.
-He began clearing the area and planted agricultural crops.
-Not long after, some of the Christians came to settle and started to clear the area.
+The name Polomolok is derived from the Blaan term flomlok, meaning "hunting ground."
+In its early years, the area where the present-day Poblacion stands was known for its abundance of wild life.
+With no established roads, lowland settlers relied on the Blaan highlanders as guides.
+In addition to its rich hunting grounds, Polomolok was characterized by numerous creeks with clear, free-flowing water from the surrounding hills, which attracted settlers.
+Among the early inhabitants was a Japanese trader, Zenjiro Takahashi, and his Blaan wife.
+He began clearing the land and cultivating agricultural crops.
+Over time, Christian settlers also arrived, further developing the area.

 In 1940, the Philippines Commonwealth government embarked on a very bold program of social amelioration.
 One of the projects was the distribution of lands to interested people who wanted to settle in Mindanao.
 Settlers were brought by boat to Dadiangas (General Santos) from Luzon and Visayas.
 On November 2, 1940, Polomolok was officially opened for settlement and known as Polomok Settlement District.
 Atty.
 Ernesto Jimenez was appointed as its first overseer.
 He was responsible for the allocation of farm lots.
 Then came the creation of some barrios of the settlers.
 These were Palkan, Lemblisong, Polo, Polomolok Central (now Poblacion), Polomolok Creek (now Magsaysay), Sulit, Lamcaliaf, Kinilis, Glamang, Bentung, Koronadal Proper, Leve, and Silway.
 The first settlers, after a crop or two, started to invite their friends and relatives to settle in this place, because the soil was so fertile that any crop can survive due to favorable climate conditions.

-The settlement program was interrupted for four years by the Second World War.
-Don Francisco Natividad was appointed Military Mayor with Datu Badung Nilong as Vice Mayor and Sgt.
+The settlement program was disrupted for four years during the Second World War.
+During this period, Don Francisco Natividad was appointed Military Mayor, with Datu Badung Nilong serving as Vice Mayor and Sgt.
 Nuevarez as Chief of Police.
-In 1948, Perfecto Balili was designated NLSA Administrator with Rosendo Sarte as Officer-In-Charge.
-In 1954, the NLSA was abolished in the course of government reorganization.
-All records of NLSA were taken over by the Board of Liquidators.
-The Municipality of General Santos (formerly Buayan) was incorporated.
+In 1948, Perfecto Balili was designated as NLSA Administrator, with Rosendo Sarte acting as Officer-in-Charge.
+In 1954, the National Land Settlement Administration (NLSA) was abolished as part of a government reorganization, and its records were transferred to the Board of Liquidators.
+Meanwhile, the Municipality of General Santos (formerly Buayan) was formally incorporated.

 On August 21, 1957, the Municipality of Polomolok was created by virtue of a Presidential Executive Order No. 264 signed by President Carlos P. Garcia.
 It started functioning as a regular and independent municipality on September 10, 1957, as a 6th class municipality.
 The local officials were appointed by the President.
 Its first appointed Mayor was Datu Badong Nilong.

 From 1957 to 1963, the progress of this town was still very slow.
 Fields have always been green, harvest bountiful but farm products had low market value and circulation of cash was rather slow.
 Then came a breakthrough, when the largest pineapple company, the Dole Philippines Inc., was planted and inaugurated on December 7, 1963.